^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Types of vesicoureteral reflux
+Types of Vesicoureteral Reflux

-• I - contrasts the pelvic ureter.
+• I - the pelvic part of the ureter is contrasted.

-In recent years, there has been justified the classification of vesicoureteral reflux depending on the degree of impairment of the secretory function of the kidney.
+In recent years, there has been a justified classification of vesicoureteral reflux depending on the degree of impairment of the secretory function of the kidney.
 According to this classification, three degrees of vesicoureteral reflux are distinguished.

-• II degree (average) - reduced function up to 60%.
+• II degree (moderate) – decrease in function up to 60%.

 • III degree (high) - more than 60%.

-Due to this division of the degree of vesicoureteral reflux, the type of treatment for this disease is largely determined.
+Thanks to this division of the degree of vesicoureteral reflux, the type of treatment for this disease is largely determined.

 You are reporting a typo in the following text: